aliceandcode/JavaScript-base/README.md

 # js-base
-My first repo wyth a JS homework.
+My first repo.
+Studied the basic concepts of JavaScript.